 The real crux of India’s food scarcity issue is its fragmented supply chain that makes the entire agricultural ecosystem complex for all stakeholders.
 It takes anywhere between 7 to 11 steps for food to travel from farm to fork i.e., from the farmer to the consumer!

-Moreover, the lack of seamless information flow between stakeholders of the agri-value chain poses a major hurdle.
-Timely and accurate information must be available to all market participants in order to avoid high levels of food loss.
+Moreover, the lack of seamless information flow between stakeholders of the agri value chain poses a major hurdle.
+Timely and accurate information must be available with all market participants in order to avoid high levels of food loss.
 The limited demand visibility with food producers results in disrupted supplies, volatile prices, low remuneration for farmers, and uncertain supplies and prices for discerning consumers.

-According to a UN report, an estimated 931 million tonnes of food was wasted globally in 2019 with India alone losing food equivalent to the total amount consumed by Brazil.
+According to a UN report, an estimated 931 million tonnes of food was wasted globally in 2019 with India alone losing food equivalent to the total amount of food consumed by Brazil.

 To rejuvenate the country’s food economy, India needs to reimagine a tech-driven supply chain that: